tranleduy2000/pascalnide/README.md

 	    * Font size, font, word wrap.
   4. Support library Android (Sensor, battery, record audio, camera...)

-# Features that the interpreter is missing
+## Features that the interpreter is missing

-- Pointers
 - Exceptions
 - Set, and Variant types
 - for ... in ... do loops
 - with ... do statements
 - goto, label (it will never supported)

-# Libraries supported for Android
+## Libraries supported for Android

 - The **aTTSpeech** library converts text to speech (requires TextToSpeech).
 See example `text_to_speech.pas`
 - The **aRecognition** library converts speech to text (requires Google Voice).
 See example `speech_to_text.pas`.